Evolane/linode-dns-tools/README.md

 # The tools

-## linode-import-zone-file

-Imports bind-style DNS zone files via the Linode API.
-Very useful if you've exported one from another hosting service that won't allow Linode's automatic zone export feature.
-This is the case for most cloud services.
-You may have to adapt the export zone file.
-See e.g. a Google exported zone file importfiles/akamai.test.dns.txt.ori  was changed to fit the program :
-- IN in the records removed
-- the point after the origin name must be removed on all lines e.g. akamai.test. changed to akamai.test
+## node linode_create_domain.js -f zonefile -t apitoken
-- SOA file replaced an put to the first line akamai.test.
+Creates a Linode DNS domain via the Linode API based on the first record of an zonefile with SOA record ( possibly replaced ) and put to the first line e.g. akamai.test.
 21600 IN SOA ns-cloud-d1.googledomains.com. cloud-dns-hostmaster.google.com.
-1 21600 3600 259200 300
-changed to
-akamai.test      3600                    ns23.domaincontrol.com. dns.jomax.net. (
+1 21600 3600 259200 300 changed to akamai.test      3600                    ns23.domaincontrol.com. dns.jomax.net. (